Thurgood Marshall: Court of Appeals

 President John F. Kennedy, who according to Tushnet "wanted to demonstrate his commitment to the interests of African Americans without incurring enormous political costs", nominated Marshall to be a judge of the United States Court of Appeals for the Second Circuit on September 23, 1961.
 The Second Circuit, which spanned New York, Vermont, and Connecticut, was at the time the nation's prominent appellate court.
 When Congress adjourned, Kennedy gave Marshall a recess appointment, and he took the oath of office on October 23.

 Even after his recess appointment, Southern senators continued to delay Marshall's full confirmation for more than eight months.
 A subcommittee of the Senate Judiciary Committee postponed his hearing several times, leading Senator Kenneth Keating, a New York Republican, to charge that the three-member subcommittee, which included two pro-segregation Southern Democrats, was biased against Marshall and engaged in unjustifiable delay.
 The subcommittee held several hearings between May and August 1962; Marshall faced harsh questioning from the Southerners over what the scholar Howard Ball described as "marginal issues at best".
 After further delays from the subcommittee, the full Judiciary Committee bypassed it and, by an 11–4 vote on September 7, endorsed Marshall's nomination.
 Following five hours of floor debate, the full Senate confirmed him by a 56–14 vote on September 11, 1962.

-On the Second Circuit, Marshall authored 98 majority opinions, none of which was reversed by the Supreme Court, as well as 8 concurrences and 12 dissents.
+On the Second Circuit, Marshall authored 98 majority opinions, none of which were reversed by the Supreme Court, as well as 8 concurrences and 12 dissents.
 He dissented when a majority held in the Fourth Amendment case of United States ex rel.
 Angelet v.
 Fay (1964) that the Supreme Court's 1961 decision in Mapp v.
 Ohio (which held that the exclusionary rule applied to the states) did not apply retroactively, writing that the judiciary was "not free to circumscribe the application of a declared constitutional right".
 In United States v.
 Wilkins (1964), he concluded that the Fifth Amendment's protection against double jeopardy applied to the states; in People of the State of New York v.
 Galamison (1965), he dissented from a ruling upholding the convictions of civil rights protesters at the New York World's Fair.
 Marshall's dissents indicated that he favored broader interpretations of constitutional protections than did his colleagues.